danielfrankcom/csc461-project/report.md

 ### Transparent Electronics

-A paper from December 2009 [2] discussed a new type of "transparent thin-film-transistors (TFTs)" [2] which are a crucial component in building OLED displays.
+A paper from December 2009 [2] discussed a new type of "transparent thin-film-transistors (TFTs)" [2] which are a crucial component in building OLED panels.
 When attempting to build a fully transparent display, every opaque component reduces the amount of light that can come through the surface, so creating transparent TFTs allows more light to come through these components.

 ### Single Colour Plastic Coating